Dutch Oven Daddy

 What other vegetables can I add?

 Peppers are a great addition to this dish.
 You can add a couple bell peppers if you want to keep it mild or jalapenos if you want to kick up the heat.
-Diced zucchini would even be delicious in this dish.
+Diced zucchini, mushrooms, or a small can of green chilies would also be delicious.

 • Dutch oven baked potatoes with the one on top garnished with sour cream and cheese.